Applying Process Mining on Scientific Workflows: a Case Study on High Performance Computing Data: Preliminaries

 Any script runs on SLURM as a job.
 As mentioned above, the execution of a job on SLURM could be easily done with \texttt{srun} and \texttt{sbatch} containing one single \texttt{srun} command.
 Understanding the sequential stages a job undergoes for execution, and the data that can be extracted for each job running in the SLURM queue is valuable~\cite{DBLP:conf/jsspp/YooJG03}.

 Typically, jobs pass through several states in the course of their execution.
-There are a total of 24 possible states for a job, of which three can be seen in Fig.~\ref{figure3}~\cite{DBLP:conf/jsspp/YooJG03}.
+There are a total of 24 possible states for a job, however, three states are most common.
+In the \emph{PENDING (PD)} state, the job awaits resource allocation; in the \emph{RUNNING (R)} state, it is currently allocated, and in the \emph{COMPLETING (CG)} state, the job is undergoing completion.